What is Laser Therapy and How Will it Benefit My Pet?

 Degenerative joint disease

-Physiotherapy is an integral part of the healing process for many muscle and bone injuries, as well as, for chronic conditions such as arthritis.
-The goal of physiotherapy is to build muscle mass in order to stabilize and protect joints.
-See the videos on this page to help you with the exercises recommended by our veterinarians.
+Physiotherapy is treatment used to restore and maintain your pet's mobility.
+It is an integral part of the healing process for many muscle and bone injuries, as well as chronic conditions such as arthritis.
+The purpose of physiotherapy is to build muscle mass in order to stabilize and protect joints.
+See the videos on this page to help you with the exercises recommended by our veterinarians here at Snelgrove Veterinary Services.

-Before any physiotherapy session, the muscles need to be warmed up as cold muscles and joints do not move very well.
-To warm up your pets muscles, take them for a 3-4 minute walk, massage their muscles or apply heat.
-Please remember to keep sessions short and to stop and consult your vet if your pet seems uncomfortable.
-Using lots of praise and the occasional treat is an integral part of a successful physiotherapy program.
-Please remember to use small amounts of a low calorie treat to prevent weight gain.
+Before any physiotherapy session, it is important to take your pet for a 3-4 minute walk in order to warm up their muscles to prevent any further injury.
+If walking is not an option, massage the area and/or apply some mild heat.
+Please remember to keep physiotherapy sessions short.
+If you pet seems uncomfortable, stop and consult our team of veterinarians.
+Using lots of praise and the occasional treat is an essential part of a successful physiotherapy program.
+Of course, please remember to use small amounts of a low calorie treat to prevent weight gain.

 Watch our videos to learn more about our treatments.